followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getRowElement(rowIndex).md

 ===================================================================

 <!--shortDescription-->
-Allows you to obtain a row element by its index.
+Gets the element of a row by its index.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->